Clerk of the Board

 As structured, the Clerk provides checks and balances in County Government and presides as the County's public trustee.

-- The Clerk of the Board maintains minutes and audio recordings for various types of County Commission meetings.
+- The Clerk of the Board (COB) maintains minutes and audio recordings for various types of County Commission (Board) meetings.

 - The Board has the power to create commissions, councils, task forces, and other public collegial bodies with delegated authority to make decisions or take action on its behalf.
-(See BCC Appointed Bodies - Meetings and Minutes)
+The COB maintains minutes and audio recordings for these meetings as well.
+(See BCC Established Bodies - Meetings & Minutes)

 - All individuals, firms or corporations employed or retained by a principal to influence legislation or Board decisions or actions must register with the Clerk of the Board (See Lobbyist Registration).